TurboGears/tg2docs/book/part1/install.rst

 ----------------

-When you use virtualenv, you have many options available to you (use ``virtualenv --help`` to see the full list).
+When you use virtualenv, you have many options available to you (use ``virtualenv --help`` from the command line to see the full list).
 We are only going to cover basic use here.

 The first thing you need to know is that virtualenv is going to make a directory which amounts to a private installation of Python.
 This means it will have bin, include, and lib directories.
-Most commonly, you will be using the files in the bin directory: specifically, activate will become your best friend.
+Most commonly, you will be using the files in the bin directory: specifically, the new command ``activate`` will become your best friend.

 The second thing you need to know is that you will *rarely* want to use the system site-packages directory, and we **never** recommend it